olmallet81/URT/README.md

 ### Comparing CyURT to ARCH

-The Python package ARCH contains some unit root tests, the same benchmark than above has been run with ARCH package using the similar ADF test with constant and lag length optimization by AIC minimization.
+The Python package ARCH (version 3.0) contains some unit root tests, the same benchmark than above has been run with ARCH package using the similar ADF test with constant and lag length optimization by AIC minimization.
 CyURT has been built with the parallel version of URT (using Blaze library linked to Intel MKL) by running make USE_OPENMP=1 USE_BLAZE=1 USE_MKL=1.
 For a fair comparison I made sure that Numpy was calling Intel MKL too.
 The table below presents the results obtained (in seconds), the factor column corresponding to the ratio ARCH performance by CyURT performance.

 ![tab1](https://cloud.githubusercontent.com/assets/20603093/21957101/8aca6e06-da87-11e6-91e4-2c4f8f359f45.png)